 a b o u t

 J e s s i e Y o u n g

-The performances that emerge from this collision are chaotic ecosystems of durational movement that challenge the theatrical structure.
+My upbringing in the Pacific Northwest infuses a poetics of wistfulness into my work: melancholic affect, grunge aesthetics, and weighty landscapes recur as guiding motifs.
+Tectonic friction surfaces as I layer nuanced somatic attention with expansive formal dance.The performances that emerge from this collision are chaotic ecosystems of durational movement that challenge the theatrical structure.
 I use complex spatial patterns and bold physicality to evoke a world of whimsical endurance edging toward euphoria.
 These works always exist in relation to my past dance training—of which I am in an ongoing process of reevaluation, attempting to build new frameworks for imagining the body.
 The tension in this reckoning creates the potential for an atmospheric shift: navigating volatile terrain, performer and spectator alike witness the malleability of reality and the liveness of the individual and collective bodies.

 my blog > > > S H I M M E R I N G S P A C E